thamata/Azure_IoT_Hub_Prilepa/README.md

 5. **Connect Azure to PowerBI**
    - Create an account in PowerBI and follow this tutorial on how to cennect it with your data from Azure
    - https://learn.microsoft.com/en-us/azure/iot-hub/iot-hub-live-data-visualization-in-power-bi
+## Safety
+This setup has minimal safety as the only connecting factor towards the Azure hub is the private key of the device.
+This can be changed to accommodate x509 certfication and a SAS token.
+The other limiting factor regarding to safety is the UDP tranfer of data between the devices.
+Not only can anyone on the network with the right adress and port send packets to the esp32, but the protocoll itself is unreliable as it does not provide a handshake that guarantees that the packet arrives.
+But for this scenario it is more than plenty, if we were to miss a packet once every hour it would not be significant towards the end data.